ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 # What is the last stage per season per league
 - s28
 # last stage winners per season
+- incorrect hypthesis based on prior misunderstanding of the data
+# I learned that the last stage of the season doesn't mean it's the final match of a tournnament, I must look for game success as an aggregate of all wins per team per season
+- s29
+# team wins per season
+- s30

 ## foulcommit and card columns
 - m2